cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Upon receipt and successful input validation, each Signer then runs the following procedure to produce its own signature share.
+Each signer should also verify that the message to be signed is in fact valid;
+however, this check is application-specific and so we omit this step below.

 ~~~
   Inputs: